Getting disciplined about money can take many forms.

 I love to read about the little tricks people use to force themselves to save money.
 Apparently I’m not the only one.
-Yesterday Jeff sent me a brief story from The Boston Globe that describes how Marie Franklin saves every five dollar bill she receives.
+I was sent a brief story from The Boston Globe that describes how Marie Franklin saves every five dollar bill she receives.
 She’s been doing this for three years, and in that time she’s managed to save $12,000.
 She writes:

 This idea will only work if you are disciplined.
 When I decided to save my fives, I meant it, and I save every one.
 No exceptions.
 (OK, once on the Mass.
 Pike I gave the toll collector a 20 and he returned three fives and four ones.
 I panicked.
 This was my allowance for the week.
 I asked him to give me a ten and more ones instead.)
 Otherwise, if I get a five dollar bill back — at CVS, or Starbucks, or Marty’s on Washington Street — I tuck it away, smiling.